Watch Anshika Rath, a 10th grade Sustainability Ambassador explain why stormwater is a problem in the Puget Sound bioregion.

 Disconnecting your gutter's downspout from the sewer system is an effective and easy way to help reduce the risk of combined sewer overflows during heavy rain events, while providing extra water for lawns and other plants.
 Watch as Friends of the Rouge and Sierra Club demonstrate this DIY downspout disconnect at a local house in Detroit as part of the Land + Water WORKS Coalition.

 Permeable, or pervious pavement, is designed to let rain pass through to soil beneath paved areas.
 Learn about the benefits, uses, and design of permeable pavement here.
-Check out cool pavement diagrams on Page 2!

 "Depave" empowers disenfranchised communities to overcome social and environmental injustices and adapt to climate change through urban re-greening.
 "Depave" transforms over-paved places, creates resilient community greenspaces, promotes workforce development and education, and advocates for policy change to undo manifestations of systemic racism.